Metformin Anti Aging Benefits and Side Effects: A 2026 UK Perspective

 FAQs About Metformin Anti Aging Benefits and Side Effects

-1. Can I buy metformin over the counter in the UK for anti aging?
+1. Can I buy metformin over the counter in the UK for anti ageing?

-No, metformin is a prescription-only medicine in the UK.
-The NHS and MHRA advise against using it without medical supervision.
+Nope—metformin’s prescription-only in the UK.
+Both the NHS and MHRA strongly discourage using it without medical advice.